paulehh/dipas_docker/README.md

 # DIPAS Docker

 This project provides a Test Docker setup for the DIPAS (Digital Participation System).
 The docker-compose.yml was created for initial setup and installation of DIPAS.
-For the moment there is only a setup for the DIPAS Community Version.
+For the moment there is only a setup for the DIPAS Community Version (dipas-3.3.1-navigator-3.1.1).
 A Setup for DIPAS Public Version will be added soon.

 ## Steps to Get Started